 Mayapple Fruit

 In early summer, usually the month of May, Mayapples makes a white, waxy, cup-shaped flower.
+By late summer, this white flower develops into a small, lemon-yellow or greenish fruit, about the size of a large grape, known as the “mayapple.”
 The yellow fruits are edible and pleasing to taste.
 This is the reason the wild life such as squirrels usually beat us to harvesting the fruits.
-That is why transplanting mayapples and having them grow right near your house or at the edge of the woods, offers a better chance at getting them before the local wildlife does.
+That is why transplanting mayapples and having them grow right near your house or at the edge of the woods, offers a better chance at getting ripe fruit before the local wildlife does.

 Rodale’s Encyclopedia of Organic Gardening explains, ” Mayapple is an interesting plant for the wild wood garden, growing about 18 inches in in rich, well drained woods soil.
 It will do well in full or partial shade, and appreciates an annual feeding of bone meal.
 A winter mulch of hardwood leaves is recommended.”